A-G's office has 'serious concerns' that the government is silencing Israeli public broadcasting

 (photo credit: OLIVIER FITOUSSI/FLASH90)

-A bill proposal supported by Communications Minister Shlomo Karhi to privatize Israel’s Public Broadcasting Corporation was greenlighted by the government on Sunday, despite “serious concerns” by the attorney general’s office that the bill’s real purpose was to shut down a media outlet that
+A bill proposal supported by Communications Minister Shlomo Karhi to privatize Israeli Public Broadcasting Corporation (IPBC) was green-lighted by the government on Sunday, despite “serious concerns” by the Attorney-General’s Office that the bill’s real purpose was to shut down a media outlet that is critical of the government and create a “chilling effect” on other media outlets.

 Chaired by Justice Minister Yariv Levin, the Ministerial Committee on Legislation sets the government’s positions on legislative proposals and decides which to support once they reach the Knesset.
-The AG’s office expressed its concerns in a letter to Levin on Sunday morning, a few hours before the ministers greenlighted it.
+The AG’s office expressed its concerns in a letter to Levin on Sunday morning, a few hours before the ministers green-lighted it.

-also known as “Kan”, by ending its public funding and transferring responsibility for operating its television and radio broadcasts to private owners within two years of the law being passed.
+The aim of the bill is to privatize Israel’s Public Broadcasting Corporation, also known as KAN, by ending its public funding and transferring responsibility for operating its television and radio broadcasts to private owners within two years of the law being passed.

 The bill stipulates that the corporation’s executive council will first have to present to the communications minister, the finance minister, and the governmental regulator of commercial broadcasting (the Second Authority for Television and Radio) a list of the corporation’s assets.